 Africa Internet Summit (AIS): Workshop & Meetings 24th May - 5th June, 2015

-Africa Internet Summit (AIS) Secretariat announces AfNOG’s program at The Africa Internet Summit 2015 scheduled to be held in Tunis, Tunisia from 24th May to 5th June 2015.
+Africa Internet Summit (AIS) Secretariat announces AfNOG’s program at The Africa Internet Summit 2015 was held in Tunis, Tunisia from 24th May to 5th June 2015.

 AIS is the pinnacle multi-stakeholder event combining, workshops, conferences and networking for the internet Industry.
 The annual summit attracts internationally renowned Instructors, Experts and Speakers to share the latest innovations and Best practices in the Internet industry.
 This is the place where the African Technical Institutions and Af* such as AfNOG, AFRINIC, AfREN, AfricaCERT, AfTLD - AROC, ISOC Africa, AfrICANN, AfGWG etc meet.